Rosuav/csgo_automute/README.md

 (so you can manually mute a tab and it'll stay muted).
 There is currently no way to request that a particular tab remain unmuted.

+Mute icon from https://www.iconfinder.com/icons/227576/mute_icon and available under the terms of CC-BY-3.0.
+Created by Cole Bennis.

 To publish a new version:

 1. Bump the version number in the manifest